Weyweyx/LovelyLoots/README.md

 - [Questions](#questions)

 ## Installation
 On local machines run npm i in the main terminal and then npm run dev.
 Open using browser on local host.
-Or simply navigate to [deployed URL]
+Or simply navigate to https://lovelyloots-ti34.onrender.com/

 ## Usage
 A React based web application constructed using Vite that utilizes Node.js, Express.js, GraphQL, MongoDB, and the Stripe payment platform.